Ed Mitzen: Personal life

 Mitzen and his wife, Lisa, reside in Saratoga Springs.
-The couple has donated to Code Blue, a program designed to house homeless during cold winter days and nights, since 2012.
+The couple has donated to Code Blue, a program designed to house homeless during the winter, since 2012.
 In 2017, they donated funds to build a 6,500-square foot homeless shelter in Saratoga Springs.

-From 2015 to 2020, Mitzen served on the board of directors for Double H Ranch, and was elected to Syracuse University's Board of Trustees in May 2022.
+From 2015 to 2020, Mitzen served on the board of directors for Double H Ranch, and was elected to Syracuse University's board of trustees in May 2022.
+He previously served on the board or directors for The Hyde Collection, Saratoga Performing Arts Center, Union Graduate College, the Waldorf School of Saratoga Springs, and the Saratoga Care Foundation.